containers/podman-desktop/website/docs/Installation/linux-install.md

 ### 1. Using [flatpak](https://flatpak.org/setup/)

-Before you follow along, make sure Flathub is set up in your distribution.
+Before you follow along, make sure flatpak is set up in your distribution.
 Click [here](https://flatpak.org/setup/) to learn more about setting up flatpak.

 Open the Terminal and go to Downloads directory.